-Ofgem to review power networks' Storm Arwen response
+Storm Arwen: Ofgem to review power networks' response

 Power networks' response to the damage caused by Storm Arwen will be reviewed by energy regulator Ofgem.

-About 10,500 homes remain without electricity in northern England and Scotland a week after the storm hit.
+About 10,500 homes remain without electricity in northern England and Scotland, a week after the storm hit.

 The watchdog's review will focus on the resilience of the system and the network companies' emergency response.